Huff officially announced as Marshall's new head coach

 “This is an exciting day for Marshall University football and I can’t wait for Coach Huff to get here,” Gilbert said.
 “He is going to energize the Herd fanbase and I know folks are going to love him and his style of football.”

-Marshall's Board of Governors has an emergency meeting scheduled for 9 a.m. on Monday to approve Huff's contract.
+Marshall’s Board of Governors had an emergency meeting scheduled for 9 a.m. on Monday to approve Huff’s contract.

 Gilbert offered Huff the job after the university’s search committee concluded its interview process on Friday.